Orthopristis chrysoptera: Description

-Orthopristis chrysoptera is found in the western Atlantic Ocean.
-Its range extends from Massachusetts in the north south along the Atlantic coast of the United States around Florida and into the Gulf of Mexico, including the Yucatan Peninsula and Cuba.
-It is also found in Bermuda.
-It has been recorded off Siracusa in Sicily in 2020, probably afterbeing transported by ship.

-Habitat and biology
+Habitat

-Orthopristis chrysoptera is found at depths between 1 and 20 m, where it can be found in estuaries and bays, sometimes entering canal although waters of very low salinity are avoided.
-Within these shallow waters they show a catholic habitat choice being found over soft substrates Seychelles as sand or silt, hard substrates including jetties, reefs and oil rigs, as well as shell banks.
+Orthopristis chrysoptera are found at depths between 1 and 20 m, where they can be found in estuaries and bays, sometimes entering canals, but seldom waters of very low salinity.
+Within these shallow waters they inhabit a range of habitats, residing over soft substrates such as sand or silt, hard substrates including jetties, reefs and oil rigs, as well as shell banks.
 They may be found both in coastal waters and over the continental shelf.